Sure Dividend

 Source: Investor Presentation

 Universal Corporation is attempting to do just that.
-The company made its first such acquisition earlier in 2020 when it added FruitSmart Inc. to its portfolio.
-FruitSmart processes fruit and vegetable ingredients and markets them to customers around the world.
+The company made its first such acquisition earlier in 2020 when it added FruitSmart Inc. to its portfolio—FruitSmart processes fruit and vegetable ingredients, marketing them to customers worldwide.

-Next, Universal acquired Silva International, a privately-held dehydrated vegetable, fruit, and herb processing company.
-Silva procures more than 60 types of dehydrated vegetables, fruits, and herbs from over 20 countries around the world.
+Next, Universal acquired Silva International, a privately held company specializing in the processing of dehydrated vegetables, fruits, and herbs.
+Silva procures more than 60 types of dehydrated vegetables, fruits, and herbs from over 20 countries worldwide.

 Diversifying the business is a very prudent move, in our opinion, as the number of smokers declines with each passing year.